6 Popular Onigiri Recipes

 Is rice vinegar necessary for onigiri?

-No. it’s not necessary.
-We use vinegar for making sushi but not for onigiri.
+No. It’s not necessary.
+We use vinegar for making sushi, but not for onigiri.

 Can onigiri have no filling?